lgarron/clipboard-polyfill/experiment/Conclusions.md

   - Document that callers should always provide a `text/plain` data type if they want copying to work on iOS.

 The logic will be as follows:
-- Is there a `text/plain` data type in the input:
+- Is there a `text/plain` data type in the input?
   - No? ⇒ No fallback.
 Clipboard will likely end up blank on iOS.
 (Consider warning the user if they don't provide a value for the `text/plain` data type.)
   - Yes? ⇒ Check `setData()` against `getData()` for the `text/plain` data type.
 Do they match?
     - Yes? ⇒ Do nothing.
 (This will result in a blank clipboard when the copied string is empty.)